gazebosim/docs/roadmap.md

 #### Low fidelity, faster-than-realtime simulation

 * Full support for kinematic objects in dartsim and bullet
-* Support a mode where we sim runs kinematics mode without having to change the SDF.
+* Support a mode where sim runs kinematics mode without having to change the SDF.
 * {bdg-primary}`POC:` https://github.com/scpeters